Harnessing your enthusiasm to exercise will carry you through the ebbs and flows that mark any exercise routine.

 A good place to start is with clamshells, which are performed while laying on your side with knees bent.
 Slowly raise and lower your top knee.

 A more advanced version of this exercise involves planking - holding your core and legs straight.
 On your side, place your right forearm along the ground and lift your hips in the air so that your body is in a straight line.
 Then lower your hips to the ground and lift them back up in the air.

 While physical trainers can teach their patients, support them and point them in the right direction, it's up to the patients to do the work.

-For Florida Hospital physical therapists, uncommon compassion means enlisting patients as full partners in recovery and prevention.
+For AdventHealth physical therapists, uncommon compassion means enlisting patients as full partners in recovery and prevention.

 "When patients understand the purpose, the why, that's where you're going to get total buy-in," Agostinelli says.

 An AdventHealth physical therapist can arrange the elements of prevention - including stretching, cross-training and gradual intensity increases - in a way that fits into your unique life.

 Making the choice to take control over your health will help you feel better and brighten your outlook.
 After all, CREATION Life tells us that our mind and body work together to shape our health.